1mckenna/esp32_iGrill/README.md

     * This can happen due to the reset of the board after flashing getting detected as a second press of the reset button.
 Just press the reset button on hte board once to reboot the device out of configuration mode.
   * I cannot connect to the iGrill Device
     * iGrill Devices can only be connected to a single device at a time.
 For best results unpair the iGrill from all phones/tablets that it has been conncetd to in the past.
+  * Home Assistant is not showing the correct temperatures but the temperature shown on the device is correct.
+    * Make sure the Use Metric Degrees setting in the configuration portal matches the setting on your iGrill device.

 ## Change Serial Logging Level
 If you are running into an issue and want to increase the verbosity of the logging that can be done via the following two settings in <b>config.h</b>